thayton/thayton.github.io/_drafts/puppeteer.md

 set to 250ms.
 This makes it easier to watch the script progress and also ensures that we don't hit the site too quickly.
 I've also limited the script to the first three states.

-As was done in the `setMaxPageSize()` function, in `main()` we wait for the results table to become stale on subsequent searches to determine when new results are loaded.
+As was done in the `setMaxPageSize()` function, we wait for the results table to become stale on subsequent searches to determine when new results are loaded as we iterate through each state.

 ## Conclusion